 Soft, natural fabrications are the best choices for a newborn baby, including organic cotton, bamboo, wool and silk.

 Silk is recommended by dermatologists and asthma specialists - where sleep is concerned, no other fabrication measures up to the benefits of Silk.
 Silk is the perfect surface for baby as it's breathable, naturally hypoallergenic, temperature regulating and contains no nasty chemicals.
 Silk is non-absorbent meaning it won’t strip baby's skin of natural oils or topical lotions and is perfect for allergy sufferers as it is uninhabitable by dust-mites.

 When buying baby skincare products, choose gentle, fragrance-free, hypoallergenic cleansers and moisturisers instead of standard soaps and lotions.
 There are also plenty of natural options for babies that are regularly overlooked such as colloidal oatmeal, avocado oil, castor oil and natural zinc.

 - Wash baby clothes before they are worn

 Baby clothes are often manufactured and then washed with detergents and fabric softeners to make them feel extra special when you buy them.
-These chemicals can all be transferred to bub (along with any other substances on the garments) when worn without a wash first.
+These chemicals can all be transferred to baby's skin (along with any other substances on the garments) when worn without a wash causing irritation, allergies or eczema.

 - Use baby laundry detergents

-Wash bub’s clothing separately to the rest of the family for the first 6 months or so.
-Opt for fragrance and dye free detergents that won’t irritate bub’s delicate skin.
+Wash baby’s clothing separately to the rest of the family for the first 6 months or so.
+Opt for fragrance and dye free detergents that won’t irritate baby’s delicate skin.